oracle-livelabs/database/patch-me-if-you-can/03-familiarize-with-patching/familiarize-with-patching.md

 Datapatch applies or rolls back SQL changes to the database.

-1. Remain in the *yellow* terminal 🟨.
+1. Remain in the *blue* 🟦 terminal.
 You find Datapatch in the *OPatch* directory.

     ```
     <copy>